 We’ve also met some pretty amazing people along the way.
 Those people inspired us to devise a business plan that would fulfill unmet needs in the market while enabling us to support and grow every aspect of our mission.

-Some of the things that we've learned (and are always relearning) is that we all want to be heard and we want to be given the benefit of the doubt.
-Both of these are ways of showing respect and trust.
+Some of the things that we've learned (and are always relearning) is that we all want to be heard and also we want to be given the benefit of the doubt.
+This is how we give and earn respect and trust.
 Those who can learn to respect and trust one another build loyalty and collective resilience.
-Listen with full attention and an open mind, speak with clarity, sincerity and without aggression.
+The work is to listen with full attention and an open mind; speak with clarity, sincerity and compassion.

-A contract is written agreement that is signed by all before they engage in action with one another.
-Most relationships evolve out of assumption.
+Most relationships run on assumption.
 Intention is knowing what you want and agreeing to it before commitments are made.
-A contract not only outlines expectations, it also identifies benefits for meeting and consequences for not meeting them.
-All residents of EcoShire are bound to contractual agreement in maintaining community health, safety and positive growth.
+A contract not only outlines intentions, it also creates incentives for meeting them and consequences for not meeting them.
+All residents of EcoShire contractually agree to maintaining community health, safety and positive growth.

-Our contract as a community is also based around effectively running professional businesses related to regenerative agriculture, land restoration and bringing people together to connect with themselves, their tribe, their values and Nature.
+Our contract as a community is also based around regenerative agriculture, land restoration and connecting people with themselves, their tribe, their values and Nature.

-Nothing is and no one is perfect.
-This is no excuse for giving up on your mission or commitments.
-The rule of thumb is "is it good enough for now, and safe enough to try..."
+The rule of thumb is: "is it good enough for now, and safe enough to try..."